druvx13/Rahu/docs/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Fonts and specific texts may have their own original copyrights or licenses, which should be respected.
+This project is in public domain and is licensed under The  Unlicense - see the [LICENSE](LICENSE) file for details.
 The content is provided for educational and spiritual purposes.